 This is also why it’s possible that the pigment retention won’t be satisfactory.
 Your body will try to get rid of the foreign substance – the pigments – so if you’ve recently got the covid vaccine microblading may not work its magic.

-Apart from the possibility of excessive swelling during and after the procedure which may impede your speech, the lip blush treatment, which is generally more uncomfortable than PMU treatments on other parts of the face, can be quite painful if you’ve recently been vaccinated.
+Apart from the possibility of excessive swelling during and after the procedure which may impede your speech, the semi permanent lip tattoo, which is generally more uncomfortable than PMU treatments on other parts of the face, can be quite painful if you’ve recently been vaccinated.

 The swelling can start midway through the procedure, so your artist may not be able to finish the procedure.
 In that case, you’d have to wait until 2 weeks have passed after your second dose to finish the treatment.
 This could lead to uneven results.